Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

-As a final remark, we note that the explicit formulas of Corollary \ref{cor:base-SL2} yield formulas for the intertwiners of the base of principal series representations.
-This fact was needed in \cite{VYfredholm}. \begin{cor} For any $ \mu \in \weights $ and any simple root $ \alpha $, the operator
+As a final remark, we recall that Corollary \ref{cor:simple_intertwiners_explicit} gives explicit formulas for the intertwiners between unitary principal series representations.
+In particular, we can obtain a particularly simple formula for the intertwiners between the base of principal series representations.
+This fact was needed in \cite{VYfredholm}.